Qingbai ware: History

 Qingbai initially appeared in the Northern Song period, from about 960 to 1127, and became a sought-after item in the Chinese market.
 It became even more popular during the Southern Song period, which lasted approximately from 1127 to 1279.
 It was also exported in quantity to China's neighboring nations.

 Kilns used to make Qingbai ware have been unearthed in many of China's provinces, suggesting great popularity and widespread efforts to duplicate Qingbai throughout the realm.
 Excavations at the kiln site for Jizhou ware revealed large numbers of discarded fragments of Qingbai, below the layers with brown and white painted wares.
 Jizhou was clearly one of the secondary sites where this was produced.

 A significant individual piece of Qingbai ware is the Fonthill Vase, which reached Europe in 1338, soon after it was made, and is the earliest Chinese ceramic surviving in Europe since medieval times.
 It was apparently a gift to Louis the Great of Hungary, who seems to have received it from a Chinese embassy on its way to visiting Pope Benedict XII in 1338.
 The vase was then mounted with a silver handle and base, transforming it into a ewer and transferred as a gift to his Angevin kinsman Charles III of Naples in 1381.
 It is now, having lost its medieval mounts, in the National Museum of Ireland.

 Qingbai was later also produced in Japan, where it is known as seihakuji.

-A record auction price was paid for a statue of a seated Guanyin, which raised HKD 25,300,000 (USD 3,267,338) at Christie's in Hong Kong in 2011.
+A record auction price was paid for a statue of a seated Guanyin, which raised HKD 25,300,000 (US$3,267,338) at Christie's in Hong Kong in 2011.